 If you do not live locally, then we strongly recommend staying onsite or nearby rather than driving a long distance before your course starts.
 You can view a list of local accommodations here.

 Private groups of 8+ can arrange a mutually convenient date with us.
 Please contact us for special packages including multiple jumps or overnight accommodation.

-includes one full day of training and 6 static line parachute jumps after which you should be cleared for freefall jumps.
+Includes one full day of training and 6 static line parachute jumps after which you should be cleared for freefall jumps.

 The training day prepares you for the first jump.
 A Static-Line is used on exit to deploy the main parachute automatically, but allows you to demonstrate a good exit, body position and safety count as you leave the aircraft.
-You should expect tojump from around 4000ft.
+You should expect to jump from around 4000ft.

 The parachute is still deployed by a static line but now ‘dummy ripcord pulls’ are used to simulate a freefall exit and canopy deployment by practicing opening your parachute with a ‘pretend’ ripcord.
 Once these simulations have been demonstrated successfully and consistently, then your instructor will approve your first freefall skydive.

 These skydives involve freefalling and opening the main parachute at a predetermined time after leaving the aircraft (known as a delay).
-The first freefall delay is three seconds, after which both in time and exit altitude increase with each successful performance until a 15-second delay is reached and you have learnt to correctly use your altimeter.
+The first freefall delay is three seconds, after which both in time and exit altitude increase with each successful performance until a 15-second delay is reached and you have learned to correctly use your altimeter.
 You should expect to complete at least 6 jumps including 1 x 3 second, 1 x 5 second, 2 x 10 second and 2 x 15-second delays.